-Family based green cards are only available for certain types of relatives.
+Family-based green cards are only available for certain types of relatives.
 The basic steps to get a green card for a family member are:

 - You must be a US citizen or lawful permanent resident, depending on the family relationship.

-- You must file a visa petition with United States Citizenship and Immigration Services (USCIS) requesting your family member(s).
+- You must file a visa petition with the United States Citizenship and Immigration Services (USCIS) requesting your family member(s).

 - Your family member may need to attend a “biometrics” or fingerprint appointment.